danmorrison/danmorrison.github.io/_posts/2017-04-25-manual-of-epictetus.md

 >
 > 1. <mark>Keep before your eyes from day to day death and exile and all things that seem terrible, but death most of all, and then you will never set your thoughts on what is low and will never desire anything beyond measure.</mark>
 >
-> 1. If you set your desire on philosophy you must at once prepare to meet with ridicule and the jeers of many who will say, 'Here he is again, turned philosopher.
+> 1. If you set your desire on philosophy you must at once prepare to meet with ridicule and the jeers of many who will say, "Here he is again, turned philosopher.
-> Where has he got these proud looks?'
+> Where has he got these proud looks?"
 > Nay, put on no proud looks, but hold fast to what seems best to you, in confidence that God has set you at this post.
 > And remember that if you abide where you are, those who first laugh at you will one day admire you, and that if you give way to them, you will get doubly laughed at.
 >
 > 1. <mark>If it ever happen to you to be diverted to things outside, so that you desire to please another, know that you have lost your life’s plan.</mark>
 > Be content then always to be a philosopher; if you wish to be regarded as one too, show yourself that you are one and you will be able to achieve it.
 >
-> 1. Let not reflections such as these afflict you: 'I shall live without honour, and never be of any account'; for if lack of honour is an evil, no one but yourself can involve you in evil any more than in shame.
+> 1. Let not reflections such as these afflict you: "I shall live without honour, and never be of any account"; for if lack of honour is an evil, no one but yourself can involve you in evil any more than in shame.
 > Is it your business to get office or to be invited to an entertainment?
 > <br /><br />
 > Certainly not.
 > <br /><br />
 > Where then is the dishonour you talk of?
-> How can you be 'of no account anywhere', when you ought to count for something in those matters only which are in your power, where you may achieve the highest worth?
+> How can you be "of no account anywhere", when you ought to count for something in those matters only which are in your power, where you may achieve the highest worth?
-> 'But my friends,' you say, 'will lack assistance.'
+> "But my friends," you say, "will lack assistance."
 > <br /><br />
-> What do you mean by 'lack assistance'?
+> What do you mean by "lack assistance"?
 > They will not have cash from you and you will not make them Roman citizens.
 > Who told you that to do these things is in our power, and not dependent upon others?
 > Who can give to another what is not his to give?
 > <br /><br />
-> 'Get them then,' says he, 'that we may have them.'
+> "Get them then," says he, "that we may have them."
 > <br /><br />
 > If I can get them and keep my self-respect, honour, magnanimity, show the way and I will get them.
 > But if you call on me to lose the good things that are mine, in order that you may win things that are not good, look how unfair and thoughtless you are.